 We also carry a Garmin InReach Mini for safety when we go exploring in our 4WD or on foot.
 This device supports GPX files, however we rarely use it for navigation.

-Why can’t I use Google Maps on my phone?
+Why can’t I just use Google Maps?

 Google Maps are great for driving about town, and usually reliable to get to the start of a trail.